assafrbi/mini-project-Digital-Humanities/README.md

 ## Final Product

-A Github project and Notebook that enables users to access our findings (encluding code) and contain all the information they need to understand and use the project, such as:
+A Github project and Notebook that enables users to access our findings:
+* Dataset
+* Code
+* Information needed to understand and use the project
 * The idea of the project and the process
-  * Download dataset tab
 * The results -
-    * A graphic representation in form of "bag of words" of the topics statistics, i.e. the larger the font size of the word (topic), the more popular it is among the data set we create.
+ * A graphic representation in form of "bag of words" of each topic (i.e. the larger the font size of the word, the more popular it is among the dataset)
+ * The genres assinged to each topic that revealed by the model
+ * The average year of movies in each topic that revealed by the model
  * Movies correlation - topic vice
-    * Statistics regarding the difference between the genre and the topic revealed by the model

 ## Resources